Chimney Cottage: Azaleas

-Chestnut Trees
+Chestnut trees

 The Gregson family planted Chestnut trees on the grounds of Chimney Cottage.

 Rimon

-In the mid-1980s Ted Avery and Helen Avery purchased the property directly adjoining Chimney Cottage called "RImon" at 5-7 Waterfall Road Mount Wilson.
-Rimon is approximately an area of 5 acres of land.
-Rimon was a dilapidated property and land that required extensive demolition and re-construction.
-Ted Avery invested heavily in the Rimon property including a completed refit of the entire home and extensive garden plantings and development.
+In the mid-1980s Ted Avery and Helen Avery purchased the property directly adjoining Chimney Cottage called "Rimon" at 5-7 Waterfall Road Mount Wilson.
+Rimon is approximately 5 acres of land.
+Rimon was not well kept up and required extensive demolition and re-construction.
+Ted Avery invested heavily in the Rimon property including a complete refit of the entire home and extensive garden plantings and development.
 For many years, the Avery family used Rimon as a caretaker cottage for staff working on Chimney Cottage, including the Avery's full time horticulturist, Jon Guyver.
 The property has an open grazing paddock, some small areas of natural rainforest and a natural spring fed drinkable waterhole.
-The Gardens of Rimon offers a vast variety of exotic specimen.
-Ted Avery and Jon Guyvery planted in the late 1980s many trees, shrubs and bulbs throughout the property, including but not limited to dogwoods, magnolias, blueberries, and plantings of rare bulbs.
+The Gardens of Rimon have a variety of exotic specimen.
+In the late 1980s, Ted Avery and Jon Guyvery planted many trees, shrubs and bulbs throughout the property, including but not limited to dogwoods, magnolias, blueberries, and plantings of rare bulbs.
 The gardens include a small organic home orchard with lemon, lime, cumquat, apple, plum, pear, and blood oranges.

 In November 2020, the Rimon property was sold for $1,450,000.